-Sid Vicious -Bassist for the groundbreaking punk band The Sex Pistols died of an overdose shortly after being released from prison, where he was being held in connection with the murder of his girlfriend Nancy Spungen.
+The bassist for the groundbreaking punk band The Sex Pistols died of an overdose shortly after being released from prison.

-River Phoenix -In 1993, the promising young actor died from an overdose of a mixture of cocaine and heroin (also known as a “speedball”) out The Viper Room in Los Angeles.
+In 1993, the promising young actor died from an overdose of a mixture of cocaine and heroin outside of The Viper Room in Los Angeles.

-Jim Morrison -The lead singer of the seminal rock band The Doors moved to Paris after the band’s long run of success wound down.
-In 1971 he died in his bathtub of a heart attack triggered by an overdose of heroin.
+The lead singer of The Doors moved to Paris after the band’s long run of success wound down.
+In 1971, he died in his bathtub of a heart attack triggered by an overdose of heroin.

-Janis Joplin -One of the greatest female folk-rock singers of all-time, Joplin died of a heroin overdose in Los Angeles after a long battle with the drug.
-A battle that was complicated further by the singer’s addiction to alcohol.
+One of the greatest female folk-rock singers of all-time, Joplin — who also struggled with alcohol abuse — died of a heroin overdose in Los Angeles after a long battle with the drug.

 Speak with an Admissions Coordinator 877-345-8494